retrouser955/discord-player-youtubei/README.md

 player.extractors.register(YoutubeiExtractor, {})
 ```

-*I have seem many people registering the extractor in their commands.
+*I have seen many people registering the extractor in their commands.
 DO NOT DO THIS*

 ## Signing into YouTube